Media briefing April 2010

 ChildLine Services incorporates ChildLine, the Schools Service and our work to involve children in the planning and evaluation of what we do across the NSPCC.
-ChildLine is currently developing online and text-based services.
+ChildLine is currently developing its online services.

 ChildLine is the UK’s free, 24-hour confidential helpline for children and young people.
-Trained counsellors provide comfort, support and advice about any problem to children on 0800 1111 or at www.childline.org.uk
+Trained counsellors provide comfort, support and advice about any problem to children on over the phone - on 0800 1111 - or via the ChildLine website.

 ChildLine engaged with nearly 700,000 contacts online or by phone from children between April 2008 to March 2009 and counselled 165,000 individual children.

 Children can also contact ChildLine by email or one-to-one online chat.
 ChildLine’s website provides children with a safe forum for peer-to-peer support on its message boards.